LiberaTeMetuMortis/SeniorTrialBot/README.md

 * Clone this repository or install it as zip via [this link](https://github.com/LiberaTeMetuMortis/SeniorTrialBot/zipball/master)
 * Extract zip to a folder if you downloaded it as zip
 * Run `npm install` in the directory of the repository
-* Run `npm build` in the directory of the repository
+* Run `npm run build` in the directory of the repository
 * Copy `.env.example` file with name `.env` and edit with your secrets
 * Run `node .` in the directory of the repository